Mars Needs Moms

-Mars Needs Moms is a 2011 American 3D computer-animated science fiction film co-written and directed by Simon Wells, produced by ImageMovers Digital and released by Walt Disney Pictures.
-Based on the Berkeley Breathed book of the same title, it tells the story of a nine-year-old boy named Milo who sets out to save his mother after she is taken away by Martians.
-The film was animated through the process of performance capture and stars Seth Green, Dan Fogler, Elisabeth Harnois, Mindy Sterling, and Joan Cusack.
-It was the second and final film produced by ImageMovers Digital before the studio was shut down and re-absorbed into ImageMovers.
+Mars Needs Moms is a 2011 American animated science fiction comedy film, co-written and directed by Simon Wells.
+Based on the Berkeley Breathed book, the film was animated through the process of performance capture and stars Seth Green, Dan Fogler, Elisabeth Harnois, Mindy Sterling, and Joan Cusack.
+It tells the story of a nine-year-old boy named Milo who sets out to save his mother on Mars after she is abducted by Martians.